Easy Guide to Stocking Essential Medicines at Home!!

 • Antihistamines are a group of medicines used to treat allergic symptoms, also known as antiallergic drugs.

-• They are commonly used for runny nose, sneezing, sore throat, skin rash, and itchy watery eyes.
+• They are commonly used for a runny nose, sneezing, sore throat, skin rash, and itchy watery eyes.

 • Popular Brands

-• Zyrtec 5/10 Tablets : Contains Cetirizine 5/10 mg
+• Zyrtec 5/10 Tablet: Contains Cetirizine 5/10 mg

-• Allegra 120/180 tablets : Contains Fexofenadine 120/180 mg
+• Allegra 120/180 tablet: Contains Fexofenadine 120/180 mg

-• Xyzal 5 /10 tablet : Contains Levocetirizine 5 /10 mg
+• Xyzal 5 /10 tablet: Contains Levocetirizine 5 /10 mg

 5. Cough Medicines